mpolimeno/sdsu-sage-tutorial-git/about.rst

 A good alternative is to run SageMath in the cloud using `Cocalc <https://cocalc.com>`_.
 All you need to do is either sign up for a free account or sign in through a Google/Github/Facebook/Twitter account.
 Once you are signed up, you can start a project using SageMath, and also share it with other users.
 For more information about Cocalc and its features, visit `Cocalc Tutorial <https://tutorial.cocalc.com/>`_.

-If you opted for the physical installation, once it is started, SageMath has two ways to enter commands: either from the *command line* or by using the  web-based *notebook*.
+If you opted for the physical installation and started SageMath, you should know that there are two ways to enter commands: either from the *command line* or by using the  web-based *notebook*.
 The notebook interface is similar in design to the interface of *Matlab*, *Mathematica*, or *Maple* and is a popular choice.

 Everything that follows the ``sage:`` prompt is a command that we encourage the reader to type in on their own.
 For example, if we wanted to *factor* the integer :math:`1438880` we would give the following example using SageMath's :func:`.factor` command. ::